Project Management Apps Reviewed

 With that in mind, we will run the rule over the most popular project management apps on the market today, including:

 There is no limit to how many teams or departments can work together on a project with Asana.
-And tasks can be assigned based on context.
+And tasks on project management apps can be assigned based on context.
 As well as combining work, sharing files, getting instant updates on tasks and projects, and establishing workflows.
 It allows teams and individuals to connect related tasks.
 Using Asana, you can track the progress of both independent and collaborative initiatives with ease and get a clear view of your project goals.

 Assigning tasks on Asana is designed to be quick and easy in a few key ways.
 A major feature that’s incredibly beneficial for streamlined productivity is being able to quickly switch between timelines, dashboards, and calendars, effectively allowing users to move from project to project.